Beans

 • 2011 Health Food Store: Soy a blend of mixed varieties, organic.

-• 2012 Vermont Bean Company: Appaloosa, Black Turtle, Calypso, Coco, Etna, Besweet Soy (edamame), Money, Painted Pony, Peregion, Red Ryder, Yin Yang.
+• 2012 Vermont Bean Company: Vermont Appaloosa, Black Turtle, Calypso, Coco, Etna, Besweet Soy (edamame), Money, Painted Pony, Peregion, Red Ryder, Yin Yang.
 Along with the order came a packet of experimental green and wax beans which were good to eat but did not usually give seeds in return.

 • 2012-20??(various dates) Trades with people: Aunt Sally Cornfield, Black Turtle, Commodore, Greasy, Jumbo, Pink Tip, Yellow Eye (two trades).
 Also some cowpeas (which I did not grow).